m-janssens-boop/credit-risk-classification/README.md

 ## Overview of the Analysis

 This credit risk classification analysis was created to predict the creditworthiness of borrowers, given their previous history of loans, debt, income, and other financial information.
-This model was written to predict the liklihood that a borrower was at low-risk (classified by the model using a 0) or high-risk (classified by the model using a 1) for defaulting if granted a new loan.
+This model was written to predict the likelihood that a borrower was at low-risk (classified by the model using a 0) or high-risk (classified by the model using a 1) for defaulting if granted a new loan.

 This machine learning model was constructed by first creating the labels set (`y`)  from the “loan_status” column, and then creating the features (`X`) DataFrame from the remaining columns of the data found in `lending_data.csv`.
-Then splitting the data into testing and training sets for the model to use.
+Then, by splitting the data into testing and training sets for the model to use.

 The model tested was a `LogisticRegression` model which was fit by using the training data (`X_train` and `y_train`).
 Next, the predictions on the testing data labels were saved using the testing feature data (`X_test`) and the fitted model.
 Finally, the model was evaulated by calculating the accuracy score of the model, generating a confusion matrix, and printing the classification report.